 In the 1960s, to speak of computers was to speak of IBM, the dominant maker of large mainframe computers used by business and government agencies.
-Then between 1976, when Apple Computer introduced its first desktop computer, and 1981, when IBM produced its first personal computers (PCs), the computer usage expanded dramatically.
-Only 8.2% of U. S. households owned a personal computer in 1984.
-By 2003, 62% did.
-After that, the U.S. Census Bureau began asking only about Internet usage.
-By 2009, more than two-thirds of households had home Internet access.
+Then between 1976, when Apple Computer introduced its first desktop computer, and 1981, when IBM produced its first personal computers (PCs), the old world was turned upside down.
+In 1984, just 8.2% of U.S. households owned a personal computer.
+By 2007, Google estimates that 78% did.
 The tools of demand and supply tell the story from an economic perspective.